-You must be teaching in pre-school/kindergarten through grade twelve, which may include special education, library/media specialists, technology, outdoor education, or other areas within a traditional or nontraditional educational setting, with a minimum of five (5) years experience during the five years prior to submitting application for Iditarod Teacher on the Trail.
-Applications from school administrators and university professors or from a teacher in the first years of retirement will be considered.
+You must be teaching in preschool/kindergarten through grade twelve, which may include special education, library/media specialists, technology, outdoor education, or other areas within a traditional or nontraditional educational setting, with a minimum of five (5) years teaching experience and 3 years incorporating the Iditarod into your curriculum during the five years just prior to submitting an application for Iditarod Teacher on the Trail.
+Applications from school administrators and university professors or from a teacher in the first year of retirement will be considered.

 You must have moderate to superior computer skills.
-For example, the Iditarod Teacher on the Trail will be required to post stories and lessons to the Official Iditarod website before, during, and after time on the trail.
+For example, the Iditarod Teacher on the Trail will be required to post lessons and articles to the Official Iditarod EDU website monthly before, during, and after time on the trail.
 Making technology connections on the trail is sometimes a challenge, thus creating situations requiring you to problem solve.
 We do provide technology training and assistance.
 Skills in technology are a requirement.
-(Writing/Editing, PowerPoint, Excel, Digital Camera, PDF, Email, Chat, Skype, Flipgrid, etc.)
+(For example: Writing/Editing, PowerPoint, Excel, Digital Camera, PDF, Email, Chat, Skype, Flipgrid, etc.)

-You must be able to commit a substantial amount of time.
+You must be able to commit a substantial amount of time during the entire tenure.
 The Iditarod Teacher on the Trail will be responsible for representing the Iditarod Trail Committee's ongoing educational program for a full year, beginning with selection and ending in June after having experienced the Iditarod as the Teacher on the Trail.
-The teacher will post lessons and information monthly from August through the race and continue through the conclusion of the school year.
-The teacher will spend about 4 - 5 weeks in Alaska during the race.
+The teacher will post lessons and information monthly from July through the race and continue through the conclusion of the school year.
+The teacher will spend about 4-5 weeks in Alaska during the race.